Rei Meguro

 Folio

-Folio is a startup which connects freelancers to venture-backed startups.
+Folio is a startup platform that connects freelancers with venture-backed startups.

-I developed the core email notification system and helped develop data migration pipelines to transition from their old platform, working with Django, Next.js, Docker, and Git.
+I developed the core email notification system and contributed to data migration pipelines

 ConverseCart Search Engine